 Feel the royal air and ancient grandeur along the Perfume River in the Imperial City and Ancient Capital of Hue.

-Take it easy on the white sand beaches and sparkling turquoise seas of Vietnam’s island darling, Phu Quoc.
+Take it easy on the most beautiful beaches and sparkling turquoise seas of Vietnam’s island darling.

 Time to visit

 The best months to visit Vietnam are in December, January, the first half of February, the second half of March and April.
 August and November are also good times to go.

 December, January, first half of February: the weather is cool and dry, best times to travel to this S-shaped country and enjoy trekking in the northern mountains.
 At the end of January and the beginning of February (date vary), Vietnamese New Year is the best festival to experience.